anasabbal/taxi-booking/README.md

+### Features Client
+- Client can send request to driver
+- Client can cancel the request
+- Client can rate(RATING) driver
+- Client can see all request accepted from Notification
+- Client can clear all notification
-### Features
+### Features Driver
+- Driver can accept request from client
-- Driver can create account
+- Driver can cancel request
+- Driver an see all request accepted from Notification
-- Client or passenger can
+- Driver can clear all notification

 ## Create Driver